Technology Issues. (Equating to the

 Most Enterprises have many technology issues (blades, Linux,

-We may have many Process issues which can be large, but our
+all four.
+We may have many Documentation issues (which can be large) but our

-Process issues are very very small when compared to another type of issue.
+Documentation issues are very small when compared to another type of issue.

 When bad processes are followed (or good ones are